-To avoid adversely affecting the operation of the instance and ensure the effect of trend charts, metrics are collected at different frequencies and within different time ranges.
+To prevent negative impacts on the operation of the instance and ensure the effect of trend charts, metrics are collected at different frequencies and within different time ranges.

 - Log on to the ApsaraDB for Redis console and go to the Instances page.
 In the top navigation bar, select the region in which the instance is deployed.
-Then, find the instance and click the instance ID.
+Then, find the instance and click its ID.

 - In the left-side navigation pane, click Performance Monitor.